f-w/angular-scaffold-captcha/README.md

 # angular-scaffold-captcha

-This project provides is built on the code base of angular-scaffold project, we added a dCAPTCHA page to demonstrate integration patter with BC Gov's [CAPTCHA Widget](https://github.com/bcgov/MyGovBC-CAPTCHA-Widget).
+This project provides is built on the code base of angular-scaffold project, we added a CAPTCHA page to demonstrate integration patter with BC Gov's [CAPTCHA Widget](https://github.com/bcgov/MyGovBC-CAPTCHA-Widget).

 This application has a complete development environment set up, including build, test, deploy, routing, simple components, service, and directives as examples and templates.